leeandher/100DaysOfCode/Log.md

 **Links**: [JS30/23][js30r], [RFB][rfbr], [Mastering Markdown](https://masteringmarkdown.com/)

-**Goals for Tomorrow:** I didn't get around to cleaning up that CSS, so maybe take care of that, do JS30 24, some more RFB and if time permits, start something with the Twitter API.
+**Goals for Tomorrow**: I didn't get around to cleaning up that CSS, so maybe take care of that, do JS30 24, some more RFB and if time permits, start something with the Twitter API.

 ---